Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 In this lesson, we'll focus on [commands](/nservicebus/messaging/messages-events-commands.md#command).
 In [Lesson 4: Publishing events](../lesson-4/) we'll expand to look at events as well.

-Defining a command is pretty easy.
-We just create a class and mark it with the `ICommand` marker interface.
+To define a command, create a class and mark it with the `ICommand` marker interface.

 snippet:Command

 The marker interface has no implementation, but lets NServiceBus know that the class is a command so that it can build up some metadata about the message type when the endpoint starts up.
 Any properties you create within the message constitute the message data.

 The name of the command class is also important.
-A command is an order to do something, so it should be named in the [imperative tense](https://en.wikipedia.org/wiki/Imperative_mood). `PlaceOrder`, `UpdateCustomerStatus`, and `ChargeCreditCard` are all great names for commands, because they are phrased as a command and are very specific.
-You can easily guess exactly what each of those messages will do. `UserMessage`, on the other hand, is not a good example.
+A command is an order to do something, so it should be named in the [imperative tense](https://en.wikipedia.org/wiki/Imperative_mood). `PlaceOrder`, `UpdateCustomerPreferredStatus`, and `ChargeCreditCard` are all great names for commands, because they are phrased as a command and are very specific. `PlaceOrder` will place an order, `UpdateCustomerPreferredStatus` will update the customer's preferred status, and `ChargeCreditCard` will charge money on a credit card. `CustomerMessage`, on the other hand, is not a good example.
 It is not in the imperative, and it's not very specific either.
 Another developer should know exactly what a command's purpose is just by reading the name.

-Command names should also convey business intent. `UpdateCustomerPropertyXYZ` isn't a good name for an command either, because it's focused only on the data manipulation, rather than the business meaning behind it. `MarkCustomerAsGold`, or something else that is more business-oriented, is probably a better choice.
+Command names should also convey business intent. `UpdateCustomerPropertyXYZ`, while more specific than `CustomerMessage` isn't a good name for an command either, because it's focused only on the data manipulation, rather than the business meaning behind it. `MarkCustomerAsGold`, or something else that is more business-oriented, is probably a better choice.

-When sending a message, the endpoint's [message serializer](/nservicebus/serialization/) will serialize an instance of the `DoSomething` class and add that to the contents of the outgoing message that goes to the queue.
-On the other end, the receiving endpoint will deserialize the message from its serialized form back to an instance of the message class so that it can be used in code.
+When sending a message, the endpoint's [serializer](/nservicebus/serialization/) will serialize an instance of the `DoSomething` class and add that to the contents of the outgoing message that goes to the queue.
+On the other end, the receiving endpoint will deserialize the message back to an instance of the message class so that it can be used in code.

-Messages can support whatever data the serializer can successfully process.
-Thus messages can even contain child objects or collections.
+Messages can even contain child objects or collections.
+(The supported range of structures is dictated by the [choice of serializer](/nservicebus/serialization/#supported-serializers).)

 snippet:ComplexCommand

 Messages are a contract between two endpoints.
 Any change to the message will likely involve a change on both the sender and receiver side.
 The more properties you have on a message, the more reasons it has to change, so keep your messages as slim as possible.

-Also, you should not embed logic within your NServiceBus message classes.
+Also, you should not embed logic within your message classes.
 Each message should contain only automatic properties and not computed properties or methods.
 Also, it is a good practice to instantiate collection properties from a default parameterless constructor as shown above, so that you never have to deal with a potentially null collection.

-In essence, messages should be carriers for data only, and kept as simple as possible.
+In essence, messages should be carriers for data only.
 By keeping your messages small and giving them clear purpose, you'll make your code easy to understand and evolve.

 ## How do I organize messages?